 The implications aren’t just environmental, there is the legal, financial and reputational damage that could ensue if you fail to adequately protect the environment.

-A spill of a substance capable of harming the environment could result in a criminal prosecution by SEPA, and it could also lead to nuisance or negligence claims from persons affected by the spill.
+A spill of a substance capable of harming the environment could result in a criminal prosecution, and it could also lead to nuisance or negligence claims from persons affected by the spill.